-So who knows were it all comes from?
+So who knows where it all comes from?
 But I thought it would be fun just to talk a little bit about it.
-If you listen to some of Dennis McGee’s tunes, they sound very Irish and of course his last name was McGee and there’s many, many great Irish Cajun fiddle players Varise Connor people like that.
+If you listen to some of Dennis McGee’s tunes, they sound very Irish and of course, his last name was McGee and there are many, many great Irish Cajun fiddle players Varise Conner people like that.
 So they all spoke French, and they’re all Cajun but definitely had Irish roots.
 So I thought it would be fun…I’m gonna play a tune.
-This is a great tune that really, to me, represents the connection with the Irish fiddle music and the Cajun fiddle music and it’s an old Reel that Dennis played and I did break it down, I believe I did, it’s called Reel De Coquin and it goes like this…[1:40]
+This is a great tune that really, to me, represents the connection with the Irish fiddle music and the Cajun fiddle music and it’s an old reel that Dennis played and I did break it down, I believe I did, it’s called Reel De Coquin and it goes like this…[1:40]

-This week I’m gonna break down two Reels that I thought would just kind of go with the theme of St. Patrick’s day and the first one is a Reel that I learned from Billy McGee, Dennis McGee’s son and taught me this one and it’s called Reel D Marcantel.
-I’ll just play a little bit of it but this is a nice Reel, too…[6:25]
+This week I’m gonna break down two reels that I thought would just kind of go with the theme of St. Patrick’s day and the first one is a reel that I learned from Billy McGee, Dennis McGee’s son and taught me this one and it’s called Reel de Marcantel.
+I’ll just play a little bit of it but this is a nice reel, too…[6:25]

 But it’s also very bluesy.
 So that’s a really interesting tune I find that really combines the two influences there, the Irish influence and the African or African American influence.